 12 Results

-The Church of Saint Sava in Belgrade is the largest Serbian Orthodox church and the largest Orthodox place of worship in the Balkans.
-Dedicated to Saint Sava, the founder of the Serbian Orthodox Church, the church is located near the presumed location of his grave.
-Construction on the structure began in 1935 and was interrupted many times because of various conflicts; it was finally consecrated in 2004.
-The Church of Saint Sava has more than 49 bells in its bell towers, over 18 gold-plated crosses on its domes and a central dome that weighs 3628 metric tons (4,000 tons).
+The Church of Saint Sava in Belgrade, Serbia, is the largest Serbian Orthodox church and the largest Orthodox place of worship in the Balkans.
+Construction on the structure began in 1935 and was interrupted many times due to war; it was finally consecrated in 2004.

-Interior dome of the Church of Saint Sava in Belgrade.
+Interior dome of the Church of Saint Sava in Belgrade, Serbia.

-Icon depicting Christ and saints in the Church of Saint Sava in Belgrade.
+Icon depicting Christ and saints in the Church of Saint Sava in Belgrade, Serbia.

-The Inner Stambol Gate is the main entrance to the Belgrade's Kalemegdan Fortress.
+The Inner Stambol Gate is the main entrance to Belgrade's Kalemegdan Fortress, in Serbia.

-Along the walls of the Kalemegdan Fortress in Belgrade with a display of historic artillery.
+Along the walls of Kalemegdan Fortress in Belgrade, Serbia, with a display of historic artillery.

-Confluence of the Sava and Danube Rivers as seen from the Kalemegdan Fortress in Belgrade.
+Confluence of the Sava and Danube Rivers as seen from the Kalemegdan Fortress in Belgrade, Serbia.

-A view of the Iron Gates gorge on the Danube River.
+A view of the Iron Gates gorge on the Danube River in Serbia.

 The Roman Catholic Name of Mary Church in the city of Novi Sad in northern Serbia is the tallest structure in the city (52 m; 171 ft).
-First constructed in the 11th century, it was demolished in various wars and fires but rebuilt each time.
-The current version dates to 1891.
+First constructed in the 11th century, the building was repeatedly destroyed in wars and fires but was rebuilt each time.
+The current structure dates to 1891.

-Smederevo Fortress, located 45 km (28 mi) southeast of Belgrade, is in the center of Smederevo city.
-The fortification was built between 1427 and 1439 as a temporary capital of Serbia during the Middle Ages after Belgrade was given to the Hungarians.
-The triangular shape of the fortress derives from its location at the confluence of the Jezava and Danube Rivers.
+Smederevo Fortress, located 45 km (28 mi) southeast of Belgrade, Serbia, is in the center of the city of Smederevo.
+The fortification was built between 1427 and 1439 as a temporary capital of Serbia during the Middle Ages, after Belgrade was given to the Hungarians.